-Then, when I question them as to if family is so important, why do they spend so much more time and energy at work, they start to stammer and justify (Remember the Victim?).
+Then, when I question them: "If family is so important, why do they spend so much more time and energy at work?, they start to stammer and justify (Remember the Victim?).

 Be True To Yourself.
 Either your family is most important or having a job that brings in lots of financial comforts is most important.
 Whichever decision you make, be okay with it.
 Life will be much easier when you are honest with yourself.